-Trinity Cyber's premise is straightforward: Every Internet session can and should be fully staged, parsed, and inspected inline (not in a sandbox) in context, before it enters or leaves a customer's control.
-At the same time, automated processes must be run to remove or alter malicious content from files and protocol fields at speed and scale to affect the outcome in the favor of the customer.
-This must be performed without introducing noticeable latency or degrading the customer's Internet experience.
+Trinity Cyber's premise is straightforward: Every Internet session can and should be fully staged, parsed and inspected inline (not in a sandbox) in context, before it enters or leaves a customer's control.
+At the same time, automated processes must be run to remove or alter

-TTPs Are Key To Threat Prevention
+TTPs Are Key to Threat Prevention

-Trinity Cyber's technology focuses on attacker TTPs and protects ICS customers from entire classes of actual malware, command & control (C2), remote exploits, drive-by downloads, and in-the-wild malicious threats and techniques that are commonly missed by traditional detect-and-respond systems.
+Trinity Cyber's technology focuses on attacker TTPs and protects ICS customers from entire classes of actual malware, command and control (C2), remote exploits, drive-by downloads, and in-the-wild malicious threats and techniques that are commonly missed by traditional detect-and-respond systems.